PrefectHQ/prefect/docs/concepts/blocks.md

 ### Secret fields

-All block values are encrypted before being stored, but if you have values that you would not like visible in the UI or in logs, then you can use the `SecretStr` field type provided by Pydantic to automatically obfuscate those values.
-This can be useful for fields that are used to store credentials like passwords and API tokens.
+All block values are encrypted before being stored.
+If you have values that you would not like visible in the UI or in logs, use the `SecretStr` field type provided by Pydantic to automatically obfuscate those values.
+This functionality can be useful for fields that are used to store credentials such as passwords and API tokens.

 Here's an example of an `AWSCredentials` block that uses `SecretStr`: